Cornell-Tech-Intro-HRI/social_navigation/README.md

 ros2 launch turtlebot4_viz view_robot.launch.py
 ```

-### Step 3: (Run locally) Drive the robot to scan the room using RPLIDAR.
+### Step 3: (Run locally) Scan Tata 251 room

+Drive the robot to scan the room using RPLIDAR.
 Drive the robot around the Tata 251 to scan it with the Lidar sensor to generate a 2D occupancy grid.
 The robot can be operated using teleop or driving the robot with the remote controller.
 Open a terminal and run:

 ### Teleop:
 ```